agrawal-rohit/pearl-ui/README.md

 ## Documentation

-For comprehensive usage instructions and API documentation, please visit our [official website](https://www.pearl-ui.dev/).
+For comprehensive usage instructions and API documentation, please visit the [official website](https://docs.pearl-ui.dev/).

-## Changelog

-To keep track of all the changes and updates, please refer to our [changelog](https://github.com/agrawal-rohit/pearl-ui/blob/main/CHANGELOG.md) and [GitHub releases](https://github.com/agrawal-rohit/pearl-ui/releases).

 ## Contributing

-We welcome contributions from the community.
+Contributions from the community as encouraged.
 For instructions on how to set up the repository locally, build, test, and contribute, please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

-## Code of Conduct

-We believe in fostering an open and welcoming environment.
-To ensure that, we have a [Code of Conduct](./CODE_OF_CONDUCT.md) that we expect all contributors to adhere to.

 ## License